DanZinagri/NicheD20/docs/Combat Rules/Actions In Combat.md

 ### Move

 A creature can move up to its speed for 2 AP.
 A creature’s speed is usually determined by their race or creature type, with most player races having a base speed of 30 feet.
-Each space of movement is treated as 5 feet of distance, and as such a creature with a 30 foot movement speed could use a Move action to move anywhere between 1 to 6 spaces with one use of this action.
+Each space of movement is treated as 5 feet of distance, and as such a creature with a 30 foot movement speed could use their 2 AP action to move anywhere between 1 to 6 spaces with one use of this action.
 Unless otherwise specified, any voluntary movement provokes attacks of opportunity when leaving a space within an opponent’s threatened area.

 Movement made as part of climbing or swimming is either made at ¼ of a creature’s land speed, or using the creature’s climb or swim speed if they possess one.
 A creature may only move by flying if the creature normally possesses or is granted a fly speed.
 Each of these special forms of movement may require skill checks to perform (see Athletics and Acrobatics).